Dhanishetty-Ganesh/abc-company-website/README.md

-# 🧠 ABC Company - CMS Integrated AI Website
+# 🧠 ABC Company - CMS Integrated Website

 A pixel-perfect landing page for ABC Company powered by a dynamic CMS system to manage the main heading from a backend dashboard.